dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 ---
 # required metadata

-title: Configure access to corporate email using email profiles | Microsoft Intune
+title: Access corporate email with email profiles | Microsoft Intune
 description: Email profile settings can be used to configure email access settings for specific email clients on mobile devices.
 keywords:
 author: Nbigman